pudly/schmopera-hugo/content/articles/apian-opera-dont-miss-the-swarm.md

 ---
-title: "Apian opera: don't miss The Swarm"
+title: "Apian opera: don&#039;t miss The Swarm"
 ---

 ## Can you tell us the process of notating a score like *The Swarm*?
 Were there any unique challenges for the singers in learning and memorising it?